United States Commission on Evidence-Based Policymaking

-The U.S. Commission on Evidence-Based Policymaking was a 15-member agency in the federal government charged by the US Congress and the President with examining how government could better use its existing data to provide evidence for future government decisions.
+The United States Commission on Evidence-Based Policymaking was a 15-member agency in the federal government charged by the United States Congress and the President with examining how government could better use its existing data to provide evidence for future government decisions.

 The Commission was created in March 2016 by the Evidence-Based Policymaking Commission Act (P.L.
 114-140), legislation jointly filed by Speaker of the House Paul Ryan (R-WI) and Senator Patty Murray (D-WA).
 Over the subsequent 18 months after the law's enactment, the Commission engaged in fact-finding and deliberations that involved consideration of evidence from a survey of more than 200 federal agencies, testimony from more than 50 individuals, and additional written comments from 350 individuals.
 The commission also received feedback from President Barack Obama's administration.

 On September 7, 2017, the Commission issued its final report, "The Promise of Evidence-Based Policymaking" which outlined a vision for "a future in which rigorous evidence is created efficiently, as a routine part of government operations, and used to construct effective public policy."
 The final report includes findings and 22 recommendations for the President and Congress that were unanimously agreed to by the members of the Commission.
 The Commission outlined three overarching themes about improving access to data, strengthening privacy protections, and ensuring the capacity to generate and use evidence is present in government.
 In line with each of the three themes, the commission's recommendations include strategies for modifying federal laws affecting data use, establishing a National Secure Data Service to engage in data linkage activities, instituting processes to improve data access and transparency, and designating leadership positions to support evidence generation and use in government.